Supraventricular tachycardia (SVT) are a group of tachycardias in which at least a structure above the bundle of His is

 - Non-sinus P waves can be found following the QRS complex.

 The stimulus is conducted down to the ventricles through the accessory pathway and then up to the atria through the conduction system.
 As the ventricular depolarisation occurs completely via accessory pathway, the QRS complex is wide.

-Antidromic Tachycardia is a wide QRS complex Supraventricular Tachycardia.
+Antidromic tachycardia is a supraventricular tachycardia with wide QRS complexes.

 Electrocardiogram features of antidromic tachycardia: